TommyChenyixiao/CounterEval/README.md

 ```
 ### Methodology

 The **CounterEval** framework introduces a novel approach for evaluating player performance during soccer counterattacks using Graph Neural Networks (GNNs).
-We leverage high-resolution tracking data and formulate the problem as a predictive modeling task where player movements and their impact on the counterattack outcome are assessed.
 The methodology is structured as follows:

 #### 1. Player Movement Prediction with Graph Neural Networks